 In assessing the performance of Messrs.
-Wolking, Moore and Knight, Mr. Jones subjectively evaluated their contributions to the strategic, operational and financial performance of the Company in 2013.
+Wolking, Moore, Sandgren and Knight, Mr. Jones subjectively evaluated their contributions to the strategic, operational and financial performance of the Company in 2014.
 Messrs.
-Wolking, Moore and Knight met or exceeded Mr. Jones' subjective performance expectations in 2013 and based on his recommendations, the Compensation Committee increased their base salaries.
-Mr. Sandgren's base salary was adjusted in 2013 based on the recommendation of PM&P and Ms. Murphy, the former Chief Banking Officer, who Mr. Sandgren reported to until Ms. Murphy's retirement in June 2014.
+Wolking, Sandgren and Knight met or exceeded Mr. Jones' subjective performance expectations in 2014 and based on his recommendations, the Compensation Committee increased their base salaries.
+Although Mr. Moore exceeded the CEO's performance expectations for 2014, Mr. Moore declined a salary increase for 2015 due to the fact his salary was already within the targeted range for comparable positions with the Company's peer group.

 Annual Incentive Compensation.
 Our practice is to award cash incentive awards based on our achievement of pre-established objective performance goals.
 The objective of awarding annual incentive compensation is to reward short-term financial and operational performance.
 The Amended and Restated 2008 Incentive Compensation Plan, which includes the Short Term Incentive Compensation Plan or "STIP", and which was approved by shareholders in 2012, is intended to be our primary vehicle for awarding such incentives.
 The STIP does not preclude us from making discretionary bonus payments or special awards to STIP participants outside of the STIP.
-In establishing performance goals for 2014, the Compensation Committee made a determination to exclude the financial impact of any acquisitions that occurred in 2014, including any one-time charges associated with acquisitions that occurred during the year.
+In establishing performance goals for 2015, the Compensation Committee made a determination to exclude the financial impact of any unbudgeted acquisitions that occurred in 2015, including any associated one-time charges.
+The Compensation Committee also made a determination to adjust GAAP results in 2015 should the Company incur expense related to the Kelly Class Action Lawsuit in 2015.

-The amount of cash incentive payments under the STIP is based entirely on the achievement of the established performance goals.
-These payout levels are determined by the Compensation Committee after reviewing peer and survey data provided by PM&P. The percentage payout levels are consistent with the payout levels paid to similarly situated executives within the Company's peer group.
+The amount of cash incentive payments under the STIP is based entirely on target incentive potentials and the achievement of the performance goals established by the Compensation Committee at the beginning of the year.
+Actual payout levels are determined by the Compensation Committee after evaluating performance through the end of the year and reviewing peer and survey data provided by Pearl Meyer.
+The percentage payout levels are consistent with the payout levels paid to similarly situated executives within the Company's peer group.

-The 2014 STIP contains targeted annual incentives and provides an opportunity for participants, including the Named Executive Officers, to earn between 50% and 150% of their target opportunities provided certain performance thresholds are met.
-The Compensation Committee believes having a payout range helps to ensure pay for performance, and paying at 50% for threshold performance increases the competitiveness of the plan and aligns it with market.
+The 2015 STIP contains targeted annual incentives and provides an opportunity for participants, including the Named Executive Officers, to earn between 50% and 150% of their target opportunities provided certain performance thresholds are met.
+The Compensation Committee believes having a payout range helps to ensure that pay varies with performance, and paying at 50% for threshold performance increases the competitiveness of the plan and aligns it with market.
 No payouts will be made for performance below minimum required performance.
 If 80% of the targeted profitability measure is achieved, an incentive payout equal to 50% of targeted incentive level for each of the Named Executive Officers will be paid.
 If the targeted profitability measure is achieved, each of the Named Executive Officers will receive 100% of the target incentive payout.

 In practice, the Compensation Committee makes recommendations that the Board then approves or adjusts.
-The Performance Measures, as well as the weighting given to the measures, for the 2014 STIP for Messrs.
-Jones, Wolking and Knight included the following:
+The Performance Measures, as well as the weighting given to the measures, for the 2015 STIP for Messrs.
+Jones, Wolking, Moore, Sandgren and Knight included the following:

 Messrs.
-Jones, Wolking, and Knight Compensation Composition
+Jones, Wolking, Moore, Sandgren and Knight Compensation Composition